chloejones9464/whats-on/README.md

 I wanted to show the user that their comment hasn't been posted but is awaiting approval by the admin.
 This was tricky and needed a good bit of research.
 I couldn't find the specific answer, maybe I wasn't asking the right question.
 I then resorted to asking my newly nicknamed ChatGPT friend, Codey, to help me work this issue out.
 I discovered that I needed to import Q from django, and I then used a filter so that only the user was able to see their pending comment and no one else.
 Once approved the comment is posted.
 This was worthy of more than a bubble bath!!

 #### Status for the events that we're created
+I wanted to the public only to see the published events and not the drafts.
+I added the 'status' to the EventForm in the forms.py then created an if statement for the events to show only if the status is equal to 1 ('Published').
+Saved my work and refreshed the page...nothing!
+Had to think hard about this one as it was a Saturday and the beginning of the kids 6 weeks holiday.
+I found that it wasn't working because the if statement was used before the event in event_list for loop.
+I altered this and there it was, all the published events and the drafted events hidden.

 ## Deployment